vmwshop/tutorials/openrefine.md

 <img src="https://user-images.githubusercontent.com/15221098/87824474-56a15880-c843-11ea-9388-31d851c126c5.png" class="responsive" alt="ORfacets3" width="850">

 **4.** Take another look at your Breed facets.
-Scroll down until you find the “AM PIT BULL TERRIER” and “AM PIT BULL MIX” values.
+Scroll down until you find the “AM PIT BUL TERRIER” and “AM PIT BULL MIX” values.
 You will notice that they each only have one entry and right under them there are “AM PIT BULL TERRIER” AND “AM PITT BULL MIX” values with hundreds of entries each.
 We’ve found another typo!
 These are quick fixes.
 Simply hover over each value and click the “Edit” button that appears to the right of them.
 This will bring up a text box where you can manually edit the typo from “PIT BUL” to “PIT BULL”, etc.

 <img src="https://user-images.githubusercontent.com/15221098/87824514-69b42880-c843-11ea-9f3d-a5cbaebb5aa8.png" class="responsive" alt="ORfacets4" width="850">